scottmckendry/sunsetr/README.md

 ## TODO

-- [ ] Set up AUR package
+- [x] Set up AUR package
 - [ ] Implement gradual transitions
 - [ ] Make Nix installation available

 ## Thanks

-Thanks to Vaxry and the Hyprwm team for making the best Wayland experience possible for the rest of us.
+Special thanks to Vaxry and the Hyprwm team for making the best Wayland experience possible for the rest of us.